BiTrajDiff: Bidirectional Trajectory Generation with Diffusion Models for Offline Reinforcement Learning: Experiments

 \subsection{Main Results}

-\textbf{Results for Gym Tasks.} The experimental results on D4RL Gym tasks are summarized in Table~\ref{tab:d4rl-gym}.
-Our proposed BiTrajDiff demonstrates consistent superiority across all dataset configurations.
-Specifically, it achieves notable performance gains in all of the environments under both TD3BC and IQL algorithms, while simultaneously maintaining high stability.
-Moreover, BiTrajDiff consistently outperforms existing DA methods across most scenarios.
-In terms of final average performance, BiTrajDiff achieves gains of 10.3\% on IQL and 11.2\% on TD3BC, substantially exceeding improvements reported by alternative methods like DiffStitch.
-These consistent gains across both IQL and TD3BC backbones underscore the effectiveness and generality of our BiTrajDiff approach.
+\textbf{Results for Locomotion Tasks.} The experimental results on D4RL locomotion tasks are summarized in Table~\ref{tab:d4rl-gym}.
+Our proposed BiTrajDiff demonstrates consistent superiority in various task settings.
+Meanwhile, results on CQL and DT, presented in Appendix~\ref{supp::exp-cql-dt}, exhibit a similar phenomenon.
+These consistent gains across the offline RL algorithms underscore the effectiveness of BiTrajDiff.